Social Democrats (Denmark): Platform

-Since then, the party is described as a "left conservative" social democratic party, as it "places itself to the left on issues related to welfare and redistribution, and right on cultural and value‐related issues".
-Its ideology was also described as a combination of "populism, socialism and cultural conservatism", and Social Democrats have been compared to the Sahra Wagenknecht Alliance, a German 'left-conservative' party that split from Die Linke.
-The party has also been described as welfare chauvinist, and nativist.
+Since then, the party is described as a "left conservative" social democratic party that "places itself to the left on issues related to welfare and redistribution, and right on cultural and value‐related issues".
+Its ideology was also described as a combination of "populism, socialism and cultural conservatism", and Social Democrats are compared to the Sahra Wagenknecht Alliance, a German "left-conservative" party that split from Die Linke.
+The party was also described as welfare chauvinist, as well as nativist.
+The party is thus seen to have taken a "nationalist and anti-immigrant turn", and increasingly came to be "perceived as a right-wing party".
+Frederiksen argued that her party had previously "underestimated the challenge of mass migration" and that the "economic policy and foreign policy in Europe have been too liberal."

 Political leadership

-The current Party Leader is Mette Frederiksen.
+The party leader since 2015 is Mette Frederiksen.
 She succeeded Helle Thorning-Schmidt, who stepped down after the left bloc's defeat in the 2015 Danish general election.
 Deputy Party Leaders are Lennart Damsbo-Andersen and Christian Rabjerg Madsen.
 The Secretary General is Annette Lind.